 This week on the Ask Pastor John podcast we are joined by guest Dr. Richard Lints, who serves as the Vice President for Academic Affairs and Dean of the main campus of Gordon-Conwell Theological Seminary, north of Boston.
-Dr. Lints is also the author of a fascinating book that releases this winter titled, Identity and Idolatry: The Image of God and Its Inversion.
-It is published in Don Carson’s series, New Studies in Biblical Theology.
+Dr. Lints is also the author of a fascinating book that releases this winter, titled Identity and Idolatry: The Image of God and Its Inversion.
+It is published in Don Carson’s series New Studies in Biblical Theology.
 It’s one of the better ones in the series, in my opinion.

-And Dr. Lints, of course you know, biblically, we become like what we behold — that is a biblical paradigm in Scripture we see in Psalm 115:4–8, Romans 1:18–27, Romans 12:1–2, Colossians 3:10, and 2 Corinthians 3:18.
+And Dr. Lints, of course you know, biblically, we become like what we behold.
+That is a biblical paradigm in Scripture we see in Psalm 115:4–8, Romans 1:18–27, Romans 12:1–2, Colossians 3:10, and 2 Corinthians 3:18.
 It’s all over the place.
 Negatively, this is called idolatry.
 To start, can you summarize the Bible’s explanation of idolatry and how idols shape us and change the core of our identity?

 And so, though it is an incredibly personal matter that is of the human heart to wrestle with, it is also very much a communal question because it lies outside of ourselves.
 It is not simply an individual decision.
 And therein lies the complexity of idolatry — idolatry in any age.
-And, you know, we are going to talk a lot about our modern idolatries in this conversation, but we need to be reminded that idolatry is not peculiar to our age, but it is present in every age.
+We are going to talk a lot about our modern idolatries in this conversation, but we need to be reminded that idolatry is not peculiar to our age, but it is present in every age.
 It just happens that we have different kinds of idols today than we had in earlier times.

-So fill that out a little more.
-For good or ill, we never find our identity by ourselves, in ourselves.
+So fill that out a little more: for good or ill, we never find our identity by ourselves, in ourselves.

-Yeah.
-The way in which we have been created truly has to do with this fundamental, biblical conviction that we are reflectors.
-We are images.
-We are mirrors, if you will.
-And so that whole metaphor of the human being that reflects its environment, reflects its context, reflects its idols, reflects its God is absolutely core from the beginning to the end of the canon.
+The way in which we have been created really has to do with this fundamental, biblical conviction that we are reflectors: we are images, we are mirrors, if you will.
+And so that whole metaphor of the human being that reflects its environment, reflects its context, reflects its idols, reflects its God, is absolutely core from the beginning to the end of the canon.

-And so in the beginning, ordinarily, what we call worship — worshiping God faithfully, truly, — is also a matter of our identity.
+And so in the beginning, ordinarily, what we call worship — worshiping God faithfully, truly — is also a matter of our identity.
 That is what we are created for.
 That is who we are.
-And so it is not a matter of discovering that critical dynamic of identity; it is a matter of coming to grips with it, realizing that our identity is part of that — I don’t want to call it an equation — but part of the dynamic between ourselves and the world outside of us.
+And so it is not a matter of discovering that critical dynamic of identity; it is a matter of coming to grips with it, realizing that our identity is part of that (I don’t want to call it an equation) but part of the dynamic between ourselves and the world outside of us.
 And so there are lots of implications on that.

-And I think the mythology of the early part of the 20th century — and it still resonates to some extent in our time — is that the individual in isolation is who he really is and we recognize that that really is a myth that we find ourselves in community.
-That is, we find ourselves in the reflections of the context that we are in, rather than simply in the privacy of our own internal, introspective thoughts.
+And I think the mythology of the early part of the twentieth century — and it still resonates to some extent in our time — is that the individual in isolation is who they really are.
+And we recognize that that really is a myth.
+We find ourselves in community; that is, we find ourselves in the reflections of the context that we are in, rather than simply in the privacy of our own internal, introspective thoughts.

-And of course, the core character in the plot, if you will, in this novel of ours, in this great story is God.
+And of course, the core character in the plot, in this novel of ours, in this great story, is God.
 God is personal.
 God is relational.
-We find ourselves in relationship ultimately to him, and that is the missing dynamic in our own contemporary experience of being defined by our context.
+We find ourselves in relationship, ultimately, to him, and that is the missing dynamic in our own contemporary experience of being defined by our context.
 We forget that the mega context, the actual context of our lives, is God.